LiskArchive/lisk-legacy-docs/tutorials/invoice.md

     /**
     * Inverse of `applyAsset`.
     * No rollback needed as there is only validation happening in applyAsset().
-    * Higher level function will rollback the attempted payment (send back tokens).
+    * The implementation of sending the tokens back to the sender is already implemented in the TransferTransaction class.
     */
 	undoAsset(store) {
 		super.undoAsset(store);